ErlingSigurdson/Drv7SegQ595/README.md

 ## Concept

-7-segment displays are simple, cheap and reliable output devices.
+7-segment displays are simple, cheap and reliable data output devices.
 However, interfacing them with a microcontroller unit (MCU) requires an appropriate software and hardware driver.

 Typically, 7-segment displays come in models with 1 to 4 character positions (digits).
 Number of input pins for